mpnally/Terrifically-Simple-JSON/README.md

 1. VS-JSON objects must be meaningful objects of the conceptual data model of the API.
 VS-JSON does not allow objects that are purely syntactic, or technical
-1. The name of a name/value pair must correspond to a property or relationship in the conceptual data model of the API
+2. The name of a name/value pair must correspond to a property or relationship in the conceptual data model of the API
-1. The value of a name/value pair must be the value of the property.
+3. The value of a name/value pair must be the value of the property.

-These restrictions are somewhat subjective—I will try to explain below what they mean.
+VS-JSON defines two JSON properties, `_id` and `_isA`. `_id` is used to express the identity of an object. `_isA` is used to express the type of an object.

+The 3 JSON restrictions and 2 JSON properties above comprise the complete specification of VS-JSON.
+There is no more.
+What follows is descriptive.

 The following is a valid VS-JSON document:
 ```JSON